-Shingled or overlapping cells is an area where several rival producers are attempting, with some success to increase the efficiency of their solar panels.
+Shingled solar panels or overlapping cells is an area where several rival producers are attempting, with some success to increase the efficiency of their solar panels.
 There are a few identifiable types that have emerged.
 The object of this approach is to fully utilise the available surface area on the solar panel.
 In almost every instance, a normal, full-sized solar cell is sliced up into strips.
 Some cut them into 3, 4 or 5 segments.
-These can be arranged either horizontally or vertically over the panel surface.
+These can be arranged either horizontally or vertically over the shingle panel surface.

 On standard solar panels, the areas that actually produce power from sunlight are interrupted by the silver metal strips that run both across and vertically, through the panel.
 These are the busbars and finger connecting wires that carry the panel’s charge.

 With present day technology and form factor, you can hardly do away with them, and still have a functioning panel.
 So what developers are doing is moving these necessary but light blocking obstacles, to the rear, to the back of the solar cell.

 Getting rid or reducing the space between solar cells is another avenue being used to get as much productive space on the front of the panel as possible.

 In all cases these approaches are different but at the same time they are very similar.
 They all use an overlapping design where the edge of one cell is sitting either over or under the cell next to it.
 The easiest way to explain by way of an example is that of a tiled roof on a home.
 One tile sits over the edge of the next tile.
 So even though each tile is a separate unit, collectively they all join together to form a single surface that uses gravity to allow rain water to run down its surface, from the tile on the top row to the one down the bottom.With overlapping solar cells, instead of water using gravity as propulsion as noted with roof tiles, it’s the attraction of negative ions